 Step 1: Follow the CDC’s instructions for self-evaluation for COVID-19 testing.

 Step 2: Call your primary care physician, or your state or local health department.
-Currently, coronavirus tests are only being administered at the discretion of these individuals or agencies.
-Do not go directly to your doctor’s office, hospital, healthcare facility, or other testing site without calling first and receiving instructions.
+Generally speaking, individuals are advised not to go directly to their doctor’s office, healthcare facility, or other testing site without first calling and receiving instructions.
 This measure is in place to help decrease exposure to COVID-19 for healthcare personnel, and to help individuals observe social distancing requirements.

 Step 3: Your doctor or the public health worker you speak to will ask you a series of questions to determine whether you should be tested for COVID-19.
 Based on their assessment, they will either recommend you for testing, and provide further instructions about where to go to get tested, or determine that you don’t need testing, and give you guidance for treating symptoms at home.

 Currently, the most common method of specimen collection for COVID-19 testing is a nasopharyngeal swab.
 A healthcare worker will insert a long, Q-tip-like swab into the nasal passage to collect a sample of fluid from the back of the throat.
 If you are infected, the sample will contain the virus’s RNA, which will show up when the sample is tested in a lab.